February is Financial Aid Awareness Month

 FACT: For most new freshmen living on campus, working an on-campus job 6-10 hrs a week helps significantly with time management issues.
 In high school, you had a regimented 6-hour schedule.
 In college, you basically design your own class schedule, attending classes anywhere from 3 to 5 days a week, one, two, or three classes a day.
 What do you do for the other 12 hours of daylight…study??
 Most likely not.
 Federal college work-study jobs are terrific opportunities to build your professional skills and work experience.
 Great college work-study jobs can be had on campuses such as working at the library or campus athletic center.
 Off-campus opportunities exist as well.
 You’ll find that most college work-study employers are sensitive to students’ academic needs and responsibilities.
 College Work-Study is usually included in a student’s financial aid package.
 Think twice before you refuse it!

-These are just a sample of the myths floating around in the student financial aid universe.
+These are just a sample of the myths floating around in the applying to college universe.
 Make sure you validate any new ones you may hear throughout your high school and college experience!